 - The Project Gantt View used to view elements across the entire repository.

 - Diagram Gantt View, which you use to display the allocation of resources to the elements in a given diagram.

 - Package Gantt View, which you use to display the allocation of resources to the elements contained in a selected Package.

 The Gantt View's primary use is to display the allocation of resources to elements in the repository and to manage the work breakdown structure.
-Youy can apply a wide range of views and filters to tailor the view or make it more relevant to a particular audience.
-Allocations can be made to any elements in the repository, from high-level packages to an individual element such as a Class, Activity, or Change.
-It is a powerful tool for project managers to visualize how a team utilization and ultimately deliver high value and high priority outcomes.
+You can apply a wide range of views and filters to tailor the view or make it more relevant to a particular audience.
+Allocations can be made to any elements in the repository, from high-level Packages to an individual element such as a Class, Activity, or Change.
+It is a powerful tool for Project Managers to visualize how a team can ultimately deliver high value and high priority outcomes.
 Modelers working on a project can view their own work and update their progress on assigned tasks.

 While an engineer can make broad changes using the visual duration bars in the Gantt View, it is common practice to use the tool in conjunction with the Resource Allocation window where fine details can be entered and adjusted.

 Change is inevitable, and the best-run engineering projects predict that change will occur and plan for it.
-As an engineer, project, or product manager, you can use Enterprise Architect to register a range of maintenance items against any element in the project, including requirements, blocks, activities, use cases, and packages.
-The
+As an Engineer, Project Manager or Product Manager, you can use Enterprise Architect to register a range of maintenance items against any element in the project, including Requirements, Blocks, Activities, Use Cases, and Packages.

 Maintenance items are defects, changes, issues, tasks, features, and documents that apply at the model element level.
 They are properties of individual model elements that the Engineer can use to record and capture problems, changes, issues, and tasks as they arise and document the solution and associated details.